 - there are new facts that have come up since the prior order that the judge did not know about;

 - a change has occurred in the circumstances of the child or the party with whom the child lives the majority of the time; and

 If you believe that your child is in immediate physical or emotional danger because of the other parent’s contact or parenting time with the child, you may file a motion to restrict his/her parenting time or contact with the child.
-The judge will hold a hearing to decide your motion within 7 days.
-During those 7 days, any parenting time that the other parent has with your child must be supervised by an unrelated third party who has been approved by the judge.4Note: If the judge finds that your motion to restrict parenting time was frivolous, groundless or intended only to annoy the other parent harm, the judge will order you to pay the other parent’s attorney fees and costs.5
+The judge will hold a hearing to decide your motion within seven days.
+During those seven days, any parenting time that the other parent has with your child must be supervised by an unrelated third party who has been approved by the judge.4Note: If the judge finds that your motion to restrict parenting time was frivolous, groundless or intended only to annoy the other parent harm, the judge will order you to pay the other parent’s attorneys’ fees and costs.5

 To modify an allocation of parental responsibilities order, you will generally need to go to the court that issued the order, even if you have moved.
 Generally, once a court has jurisdiction, that court will keep jurisdiction, even if you move to another state.
 If you have moved, you can ask the court to change the jurisdiction to the new state that you are in.
 This is often complicated, and as with all allocation of parental responsibilities issues, we recommend that you talk to a lawyer about this.
 Go to the CO Finding a Lawyer page to find someone who can help you.